dgrisham/csci400/slides/pl_concepts/1/slides.md

         uses 8 bits for exponent)
 -   Conversions should be used with care
     -   Warnings should not be ignored
--   \hl{Strongly typed languages minimize type conversions}
+-   \hl{Strongly typed languages minimize implicit type conversions}

 Implicit Type Conversions
 -------------------------